 Wednesday 22 November

-Experiment with monoprinting mark making, followed by self portraits.
-Photographs will be taken of each child and used to make monoprints.
+Monoprinted self portraits: In this session we experimented with monoprinting mark making, followed by self portraits.
+Photographs were taken of each child and used to make monoprints.

 Wednesday 29 November